Happy Autism Diagnosis Day!

 Because I deal with all of those myself.

-If I were to put a firm price-tag on this, I’d ask $20 for the full sequence of three months.
+For a reference point, if I were to put a firm price-tag on this, I’d ask $30 for the full sequence of three months.
 But that doesn’t work for everyone.
+Hence, I’m offering this as Pay What You Can.

 We don’t spam or sell.
 Promise.
 Unsubscribe at any time.